Skip to content

 Three things trigger nest changes:

-• Scheduled migrations happen every other Wednesday at 5 PM Pacific
+• Scheduled migrations happen every other Wednesday at 5 PM Pacific.

-• OSM data updates can also shuffle nest assignments
+• OSM data updates can also shuffle nest assignments without warning.

 #Best Locations for Magikarp Spawns